jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-06-29-kafka-development-with-docker-part-8/index.md

 SSL encryption is a one-way verification process where a server certificate is verified by a client via [SSL Handshake](https://en.wikipedia.org/wiki/Transport_Layer_Security#TLS_handshake).
 The following components are required for setting-up certificates.

 * Certificate Authority (CA) - CA is responsible for signing certificates.
-We'll be using our own CA rather than relying upon an external trusted CA. A private key (*ca-key*) and certificate (*ca-cert*) will be created for the CA.
+We'll be using our own CA rather than relying upon an external trusted CA. Two files will be created for the CA - private key (*ca-key*) and certificate (*ca-cert*).
-* Keystore - Keystore stores the identity of each machine (Kafka broker or logical client).
-As the machine's certificate is signed by the CA whose certificate is imported into the Truststore of a Kafka cluster, it is trusted and verified during SSL Handshake.
+* Keystore - Keystore stores the identity of each machine (Kafka broker or logical client), and the certificate of a machine is signed by the CA. As the CA's certificate is imported into the Truststore of a Kafka client, the machine's certificate is also trusted and verified during SSL Handshake.
 Note that each machine requires to have its own Keystore.
-As we have 3 Kafka brokers, 3 Java Keystore files will be created whose file names begin with the server address e.g. *kafka-0.server.keystore.jks*.
+As we have 3 Kafka brokers, 3 Java Keystore files will be created and each of the file names begins with the host name e.g. *kafka-0.server.keystore.jks*.
 * Truststore - Truststore stores one or more certificates that a Kafka client should trust.
 Note that importing a certificate of a CA means the client should trust all other certificates that are signed by that certificate, which is called the chain of trust.
-We'll have a single Java Keystore file, which will be shared by all Kafka clients - *kafka.truststore.jks*.
+We'll have a single Java Keystore file for the Truststore named *kafka.truststore.jks*, and it will be shared by all Kafka brokers and clients.

 The following script generates the components mentioned above.
 It begins with creating the files for the CA followed by generating the Keystore of each Kafka broker and the Truststore of Kafka clients.
 Note that the host names of all Kafka brokers should be added to the Kafka host file (*kafka-hosts.txt*) so that their Keystore files are generated recursively.
-Note also that it ends up producing the CA certificate file in the *PEM (Privacy Enhanced Mail)* file, which is required by a non-Java client.
+Note also that it ends up producing the CA certificate file in the *PEM (Privacy Enhanced Mail)* format as it is required by a non-Java client - *ca-root.pem*.
 The PEM file will be used by the Python clients below.
-The source of this post can be found in the [**GitHub repository**](https://github.com/jaehyeon-kim/kafka-pocs/tree/main/kafka-dev-with-docker/part-08) of this post.
+The source of this post can be found in the [**GitHub repository**](https://github.com/jaehyeon-kim/kafka-pocs/tree/main/kafka-dev-with-docker/part-08) of this post as well.

 ```bash
 # kafka-dev-with-docker/part-08/generate.sh